nathanwilk7/Website/community/gsoc/README.md

 ## What is GSoC?

-[Google Summer of Code](https://summerofcode.withgoogle.com/) is designed to encourage student participation in open source development.
-Over the past 16 years, Google Summer of Code has brought together over 16,000 students and 715 open source projects to create over 38 millions of lines of code.
-Google will accept student applications from March 29 to April 13, 2021.
+[Google Summer of Code](https://summerofcode.withgoogle.com/) is designed to encourage the participation in open source software development.
+Over the past 17 years, Google Summer of Code has brought together over 18,000 students and 746 open source projects to create over 40 millions lines of code.
+Google will accept contributor applications from April 4 to April 19, 2022.

 ## Polypheny at GSoC